HonorHealth Complete Care FAQs

 A: Healthcare insurance, including Medicare, sets a distinction for first visits in an office or urgent care setting.
 The new patient charge is typically reimbursed at slightly higher rates than all following visits to the same location, due to the additional work required to set up new accounts and obtaining all the necessary details to make this happen.

-Established patients are ones that have been seen at the office or urgent care in the past three years, and the charge for this visit is typically less than the new patient charge.
+Established patients are ones seen at the office or urgent care in the past three years, and the charge for this visit is typically less than the new patient charge.

 Q: How does HonorHealth Complete Care determine what to charge patients?